Lorenzo0224/csv/README.md

+# Official Implementation and Technical Reports

-This is the repository for implementation details and technical reports of our paper 'Tailoring the Shapley Value for In-context Example Selection towards Data Wrangling'.
+This repository contains the official implementation and technical reports of 'Tailoring the Shapley Value for In-context Example Selection towards Data Wrangling'.

+## Requirements

+- Python 3.x
+- Pytorch
+- Numpy
+- Sklearn
+- tslearn
+- tsaug

+## Running

-Main Results of CSV on all datasets can be reproduced by running gpt-AC.py, including the intermediate result during sampling methods.
+The main results of CSV on all datasets can be reproduced by running `gpt-AC.py`, including the intermediate results during sampling methods.

-We recommend you to update with your own OpenAI account by changing the API_key variable in gpt-AC.py.
+We recommend updating the `API_key` variable in `gpt-AC.py` with your own OpenAI account for optimal performance.
-Comparison Results

-Zero, Manual, and BatchER can be reproduced by running gpt-inference.py.
-The TaskSOTA results are from the original paper, you can go to their official link for reproducing results.
+- Zero, Manual, and BatchER can be reproduced by running `gpt-inference.py`.
+- The TaskSOTA results are from the original paper.
+You can visit their official link for reproducing those results.

-Our implementation of AutoEM baseline and some other functions, like parrallel sampling with multithreading, will be updated soon.
+Our implementation of the AutoEM baseline and some other functions, such as parallel sampling with multithreading, will be updated soon.

-The main methods are implemented based on fm-data-tasks and BatchER.
-Thanks for the contribution!
+The main methods are implemented based on `fm-data-tasks` and `BatchER`.
+Thanks for their contributions!